 Brown rice - I have used whole bran carnarolli and arborio rice, but it takes forever to make, and I have not gotten the creaminess we expect from a delicious homemade risotto.

+Vegetable stock - if you don't feel like making your own veggie stock, try using a quality one.
+Yes, you can use a "knorr cube," but you will not get the same results.
+Remember that this is the flavor you are soaking up your rice grains with; make the rice choice.
 You can use a granulated good, quality stock, and if you want even more mushroom flavor, you can add about 3 ounces (100 grams) of porcini mushrooms to your vegetable broth to make a mushroom broth, and then add it all to your rice.
 If you do this, reduce the number of fresh mushrooms; otherwise, you will not appreciate the rice.
 Don't flood your risotto with too many mushrooms.

 Best wine for risotto - always use dry white wine such as Sauvignon Blanc or Pinot Grigio, Pinot Gris, and Pinot Blanc, which have high acidity and a low sweetness.
 Don't go for Chardonnay or any other fruity or sweet wines.
 They will drastically affect the result.
-Do not overdo the wine; it may make your risotto too acid.
+Do not overdo the wine; it may make your risotto too acidic.

-Dairy - no, not using dairy, is a vegan risotto, but I am making the point, so you know what we are using her to replace what?
+Dairy - no, not using dairy is a vegan risotto, but I am making the point, so you know what we are using here to replace what?
 We use nutritional yeast and vegan parmesan cheese to replace traditional parmesan dairy cheese.
 And we use vegan butter and/or extra virgin oil to replace the butter.
 Do not use coconut milk or oil.
 It will drastically affect the flavor of the vegan mushroom risotto recipe.

 Herbs - I don't let a lack of herbs stop me from making a risotto, but I always have some fresh or dried herbs in my kitchen.
 My favorites?
 Rosemary, thyme, and sage.

 Onions - same as above.
 Use any onions you have handy or a mix of them.
-I personally like using white or yellow onions, with an extra piece of spring white or purple spring onions.
+I personally like using white or yellow onions with an extra piece of spring white or purple spring onions.
 The green tops add that extra that I love.
 You can also substitute it all together with leaks, which work wonderfully.

 Although I have successfully used red onion, keep in mind that it is a sweet onion, and it can slightly affect the result, given its higher sugar content.